"In awe of your calming composure and thorough grasp of the dynamics of these emotions, thank you"

 I want you to know that you are being used by God.

 As you age, newfound insight into the human condition will provide you with much warmth and solace.
 Your sincerity is unquestionable!
 As for understanding, as you become sympathetically aware of other people's feelings, reciprocality will be a golden gift to you.
 I believe your strength deserves praise!
 You are amazing!

-Every milestone, every achievement, every holiday, I will grieve for the things he is missing out on with our boys.
-When you have children going through this as well just magnifies the pain.
 Thank you for sharing your words.
 It is like a breath of fresh air.
 Reading the words make me realize that I am not alone in this daunting journey.

 I can’t thank you enough for the perspective you’ve given me.

 Much love and gratitude

 Hello, just wanted to say you're doing an amazing job.
 I have stood on the edge a few times, ready to end it all but my two sons ,my beautiful boys, have been my strength to keep going.
 Depression,or the black dog as we call it,is a brutal foe .
 The smallest problems can send one spiralling down ...anyway,thank you for what you do...regards from,Australia